pinfang/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## **1. Introduction**
 Welcome to Cent Wise Dollar Wise User Guide!
-Cent Wise Dollar Wise is a desktop application for money management, optimised for use via a Command Line Interface (CLI).
+Cent Wise Dollar Wise is a desktop application for money management, optimized for use via a Command Line Interface (CLI).
 This application aims to help NUS hostel students manage their financial situation and track their spending efficiently.
 This user guide provides in-depth documentation on the application’s installation process and command features.

 ## **2. Quick Start**